 A 2D film is shot using one roll of film and one lens (as is common in traditional cinema).
 A 3D film is shot using two rolls of film and two lenses (corresponding to the left and right eye).
 If a film was not shot in 3D it cannot be screened as a 3D film.

 If you have lost something at the Theatre - Mobile Phone, Camera, Wallet or anything else - please send us a message using the feedback form above and one of our customer service team will contact you and let you know if we have found it and your options for retrieval.
-Alternatively you can contact us on 02 9213 1632.

 All school hats and other property is automatically returned to the school when we find it.